Shaken, not stirred: Purpose of shaking

 Biochemists and martini connoisseurs have investigated the difference between a martini shaken and a martini stirred.
-The Department of Biochemistry at the University of Western Ontario in Canada studied whether preparation of a martini affects its antioxidant capacity; the study found that the shaken gin martinis were able to break down hydrogen peroxide and leave only 0.072% of the peroxide, while the stirred gin martini left 0.157%.
-Thus a shaken martini has more antioxidants than a stirred one.
+The Department of Biochemistry at the University of Western Ontario in Canada studied whether preparation of a martini affects its antioxidant capacity; the study found that the shaken gin martinis were able to deactivate hydrogen peroxide and leave only 0.072% of the peroxide control value, while the stirred gin martini left 0.157%.

 Andrew Lycett, an Ian Fleming biographer, believed that Fleming liked his martinis shaken, not stirred, because Fleming thought that stirring a drink diminished its flavour.
 Lycett also noted that Fleming preferred gin and vermouth for his martini.
 Fleming was a fan of martinis shaken by Hans Schröder, a German bartender.

 Harry Craddock's Savoy Cocktail Book (1930) prescribes shaking for all its martini recipes.
 However, many bartenders stir any cocktail whose ingredients are all transparent—such as martinis, manhattans, and negronis—to maintain clarity and texture.
 Shaking a drink introduces air bubbles into the mixture and can chip off small pieces from the ice cubes when they hit each other or the wall of the shaker.
 Both of these factors lead to a cloudy appearance and a different texture compared with a stirred drink.
 However, when any ingredients are opaque (such as citrus juices, dairy, or eggs), changes in clarity and texture are less important.

 Both shaking and stirring a drink with ice serve to chill and dilute the drink.
 Both techniques are equally effective, but shaking is much faster.
 Bartenders do not stir long enough to reach the matching temperature and dilution.